p-adic iterated integration on semistable curves: Introduction

 The $p$-adic analogue of Chen's theory of iterated integrals \cite{Chen:iterated} (see also \cite{Hain:Bowdoin}) was employed in Minhyong Kim's non-abelian Chabauty method \cite{Kim:original} where rational points are obtained as the zeroes of locally analytic functions defined locally by iterated integration.
 Here, one has an expression $\int \omega_1\omega_2\dots\omega_r$ where $\omega_i\in \Omega^1(X)$ and sets $F_1=\int \omega_1$, $F_2=\int F_1\omega_2$, \dots, $F_r=\int F_{r-1}\omega_r$.
 The integral is defined to be $F_r$.
 An important challenge in making Kim's work uniform is to define these integrals globally.
 Now, a change of perspective is necessary.
 Instead of studying the integral $\int \omega$, one solves the differential equation $ds=\omega$.
 For iterated integrals, one solves the differential system for functions $F_1,\dots,F_r$

 One can rewrite this system as solving the parallel transport equation $dF-\omega F=0$ on a trivial bundle equipped with connection matrix

-The notion of solving for parallel transport from $a\in X(K)$ to $b\in X(K)$ can be interpreted as finding an element of $\pi_1^{\dR,\un}(X;a,b)$, the Tannakian fundamental torsor of the category of unipotent bundles with integrable on $X$.
+The notion of solving for parallel transport from $a\in X(K)$ to $b\in X(K)$ can be interpreted as finding an element of $\pi_1^{\dR,\un}(X;a,b)$, the Tannakian fundamental torsor of the category of unipotent bundles with integrable connection on $X$.
 In \cite{Besser:Coleman}, Besser reformulated Coleman integration on good reduction curves as finding a Frobenius-invariant path from $a$ to $b$.
 Through an analysis of weights on this fundamental group (which carries a Frobenius action), the path was found to be unique.
 In the bad reduction case, because of a non-trivial Frobenius-invariant subspace of the first cohomology, this is no longer the case.
 Instead, Vologodsky \cite{Vologodsky} imposed a monodromy condition on Frobenius-invariant paths to pick out a unique path from $a$ to $b$.
 This gives a unique integral depending only on endpoints.
 For single integrals, Vologodsky integration coincides with abelian integration.
 For iterated integrals, it is more mysterious.

 In this paper, we reformulate Berkovich--Coleman integration and make Vologodsky integration explicit.
 We have chosen to use the language of log schemes and the unipotent log rigid fundamental group, i.e.,~ the Tannakian fundamental group of unipotent overconvergent isocrystals on a log curve $(X,M)$.
+The underlying scheme $X$ will be proper, so we do not have to make use of ovcerconvergence; indeed, our work fits into the {\em log convergent cohomology} and {\em analytic cohomology} frameworks of Shiho \cite{Shiho1,Shiho2}.
 Here, the coefficient objects are overconvergent isocrystals that can be given a filtration

 where $\cE^i/\cE^{i+1}\cong \mathbf{1}^{\oplus n_i}$.
 Our arguments are inspired by rigid analytic geometry, and in order to reduce to the cases of good reduction curves and annuli, we develop the theory of log basepoints, an enlargement of the theory of tangential basepoints.
 We will now describe the main results of our paper working backwards from our results on integration to the foundational work that they require.